TYPO3-Headless/nuxt-typo3/docs/from-scratch/2-frontend.md

 ## 1. Nuxt.js installation

-The easiest way to start is to use the [CLI](https://github.com/TYPO3-Initiatives/create-nuxt-typo3), which we provide.
+The easiest way to start building a frontend application for a TYPO3 headless project is to use the [CLI](https://github.com/TYPO3-Initiatives/create-nuxt-typo3) which we provide.

 ### Scaffold project